mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-2_Dynamic-HTTP-server-with-expressjs.md

 To help us to generate random jokes, we use the `one-liner-joke` package and the `getRandomJoke()` method.

-This application will send a random joke to the client who send a `GET` request.
+This application will send a random joke to the client who sends a `GET` request.
 This joke will be sent in a `JSON` payload which is splited into two parts : `body` that contains the joke and `tags` that contains an array of tags for this joke.

 ## Usage